11.2. How to Conduct Streaming Replication

 hot_standby = off

-Additionally, among the three triggers to write the WAL data mentioned in Section 9.5, we focus on the transaction commits here.
+wal_level = replicaAmong the three triggers to write WAL data mentioned in Section 9.5, this section focuses on transaction commits.

-Suppose that one backend process on the primary server issues a simple INSERT statement in autocommit mode.
-The backend starts a transaction, issues an INSERT statement, and then commits the transaction immediately.
-Let’s explore further how this commit action will be completed.
-See the following sequence diagram in Figure 11.2:
+Suppose one backend process on the primary server issues a simple INSERT statement in autocommit mode.
+The backend starts a transaction, issues the statement, and commits immediately.
+Figure 11.2 shows the sequence of this commit action:

 Figure 11.2.
 Streaming Replication's communication sequence diagram.